Don’t sweat it, this post doesn’t contain any Darth Vader jokes. At least not outside of the wonderfully subtle one I just dropped…

 Welcome to the Dark Side

 Luke, I am your-

 With this prompt, you should work on those gory descriptions and that horrible part of your brain that thinks them up.
 This is a great prompt to allow you to explore thriller/horror genres, or maybe crime fiction – something dark and twisted and full of gore.

 Make use of this prompt in your writing exercises and really get lost in it.
 The less you have to think about what you’re writing, the more effective the prompt is.
 So really let loose and see what sort of terribly things you can come up with.
 I know you have it in you.

 Try this prompt for size and create something based on it.
 If you do write something, please share it with me in one way or another.
 Tag me in a post, post it in the comments, send it to me in an email – I’d love to read your work.

 Who knows?
 If you send something my way and I really like the way you write, I might just offer you a discount on my editing services.
 Or I might even edit a few chapters for free.
 It’s worth a try on your part.

 You can reach me with your submission or with any questions/inquiries here.

-STAY CONNECTEDFollow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+STAY CONNECTEDFollow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.